-In addition, we are working closely with the Digital Poverty Alliance to signpost vulnerable and disadvantaged families to obtain free laptops and devices through the 'Tech4Families' scheme.
+devices through the 'Tech4Families' scheme.
 This is being marketed regularly by school and a high number of our families have already signed up for us to verify their applications.
 EEF Research shows that Small Group Tuition can add +4 months and extending school time can add +2 months onto a learner.
 Digital technology can add +4 months.
 EEF 'Covid-19 Support Guide For Schools' recommends that improving the use of technology and providing resources for home learning is crucial for improving outcomes for students.
 CHALLENGE NUMBERS ADDRESSED: 4, 5 Academic Mentoring Programmes Academic mentoring through the Rising Stars Programme is offered to disadvantaged students with the identification of the most vulnerable disadvantaged students to support to promote progress and attainment across all subjects.
 PP Revision Skills Workshops and family revision workshops to take place for PP students before internal and external examinations.
 EEF Research shows that Peer Tutoring Strategies can add +5 months onto a learner.
 EEF 'Covid-19 Support Guide For Schools' recommends that one to one/ small group tuition is crucial for improving outcomes for students. (staffing costs) Weekly meetings to take place with PP students.
 Regular contact with parents/ carers.
 Data analysis and the completion of individual action plans to promote attainment and progress.
 Review after each Data Point The aim is to equip students with the resilience and skills to access high quality post 16 qualifications and placements as well as increasing progress and attainment.
 Rising Stars students historically show accelerated progress compared the rest of the year group -the aim if for this to continue to rise for 2023/24.
-CHALLENGE NUMBERS ADDRESSED: 1-6 Excellence: Quality of Teaching, Learning and Assessment / Outcomes for Pupils 5.
-Continue to improve the quality and consistency of curriculum, teaching and learning and streamline data and assessment systems.
-Chosen Action / Approach: Data tracking and input is developed and streamlined for 2020/21 and used rigorously across the whole school to clearly identify all underachieving pupils.
-A disproportionate number of these are disadvantaged pupils.
-This information will provide robust data to drive intervention support and improve outcomes in all subjects including Maths and English.
-Reducing class size and staffing small group tuition to assist in progress being made in Maths and English.
-Staff will be provided with CPD to ensure that they can provide robust data to drive intervention support and improve outcomes.
-The curriculum is reviewed and reset to cover missed content due to the Covid 19 pandemic.
-Schemes of learning and curriculum sequencing continues to be developed and strengthened from the work started in the academic year 2019/20.
-CPD to support the progress of disadvantaged most able, disadvantaged SEN and disadvantaged boys.
-Allocated Funding: £4,175 Staff Lead SLT
+Rising Stars students have shown accelerated progress compared the rest of the year group consistently for the last 5 years of the intervention running.
+On average in 2021/22, Rising Stars progress was +0.23, compared to the rest of the year group at +0.13.
+On average in 2022/23, Rising Stars progress was +0.45, compared to the rest of the year group at +0.41.
+In 2023/24, KS3 Rising Stars achieved a higher APS in all year groups than non-Rising Stars at the end of the intervention, as well as achieving a better attitude to learning score in all year groups except for Year 8.
+CHALLENGE NUMBERS ADDRESSED: 1-6